 Retirement represents a huge milestone in your career and is a big life event.
 Before you reach your retirement age you will want to prepare and ensure you have the answers to any pension and benefit questions and will be comfortable for the years to come.

-The age for normal retirement depends on the type of pension plan you are enrolled in and can be found in the plan document.
-The dates for the following pension plans are:
+The normal retirement age depends on the type of pension plan you are enrolled in.
+Some pension plans offer an early retirement date.
+Details can be found in the plan documents.

 University of Saskatchewan Retirees Association